ignacioaraya1995/Distress-Discrepancies-Test/README.md

    - **Raw Data:** CSV files with property listings and associated distress indicators.

 3. **Holly Nance Domain Configuration:**
-   The domain data should follow the COO configuration for export from the Holly Nance domain.
+   The domain data should follow the "COO config" for export from the Holly Nance domain.
 Users can find this configuration in the Holly Nance domain, which includes fields for distress indicators, address, zipcode, buybox ID, likely deal score, buybox score, score, and link to the domain.

 ## Usage